sadish-d/autodiff/README.md

  0  0  0  0  0  0  1
  0  0  0  0  0  0  0
  ```
+ The matrix shows, for instance, that the second node (second row) is an input to the third node (third column).

- Note that the bottom left of the adjacency matrix must be empty.
+ The bottom left of the adjacency matrix must be empty.
 Otherwise, it means the graph has cycles, and can not represent a valid computation.

  Now that the graph is constructed, we can do automatic differentiation, both forwards and backwards.